Egypt's Qalaa Holdings chariman prevented from flying - sources

-The chairman of Egypt's Qalaa Holdings (CCAP.CA), one of the country's largest investment companies, was blocked from leaving Cairo by plane, two security sources told Reuters on Monday.
+CAIRO (Reuters) - The chairman of Egypt’s Qalaa Holdings, one of the country’s largest investment companies, was blocked from leaving Cairo by plane, two security sources told Reuters on Monday.

 Ahmed Hassanein Heikal, a high-profile figure in the Egyptian business community, was turned away at the airport in Cairo on Sunday after he was placed on a no-fly list, the sources said.